Football Manager: Influence

 Football Manager has been recognized by real-life football clubs as a source for scouting players.
-In 2008, Everton FC signed a deal with Sports Interactive allowing them to use the game's database to scout players and opposition.
+In 2008, Everton F.C. signed a deal with Sports Interactive allowing them to use the game's database to scout players and opposition.
 A video documentary entitled Football Manager: More Than Just A Game was produced by journalism graduate and MA student Stephen Milnes and released in October 2010.
 Another documentary by FilmNova entitled An Alternative Reality: The Football Manager Documentary was released in the UK cinemas in October 2014 followed by a release on Steam in March 2015.

 Football Manager celebrated its twentieth birthday in the summer of 2012, and to celebrate this milestone Back Page Press released a book including interviews with the creators and players that became legends in-game.
-Another part of the book will include stories about how the game has taken over one's life.
+Another part of the book included stories about how the game has taken over one's life.
 In November 2012, Azerbaijani student Vugar Huseynzade was promoted to manager of FC Baku's reserve team based on his success in Football Manager.
 In 2013, stand-up comedian Tony Jameson performed a show called Football Manager Ruined My Life; it was well received at the Edinburgh Festival, before going on to have a successful touring run, culminating in the show being filmed and released on DVD and Steam.

 In the 2000s, an anonymous player of Football Manager tipped the Philippine Football Federation regarding the eligibility of Phil and James Younghusband to play for the Philippines men's national football team through the video game.
 In 2005, the brothers who were then part of the Chelsea youth program were successfully called up to the national team.
 Phil Younghusband would later become the top goalscorer for the Philippines with at least 50 goals credited to his name.

-In 2020, a part-time Football Manager researcher discovered Blackburn Rovers forward Ben Brereton was half-Chilean via a club interview from 2018 and added Brereton's second nationality to the game database.
-Brereton would regularly be called up by the Chile national team in the Football Manager 2021 game, which prompted interest from a Chilean Football Manager streamer.
+In 2020, a part-time Football Manager researcher discovered Blackburn Rovers forward Ben Brereton was half-Chilean via a club interview from 2018, and added Brereton's second nationality to the game database.
+Brereton would regularly be called up by the Chile national football team in the Football Manager 2021 game, which prompted interest from a Chilean Football Manager streamer.
 Brereton received encouragement from Chile head coach Reinaldo Rueda and began the application process for a Chilean passport.
-Martín Lasarte, who succeeded Rueda in February 2021, called up the Rovers forward for the first time in May that year.
-He was an unused substitute in Chile's two World Cup qualification fixtures in June before making his debut as a substitute in the Copa América against Argentina.
+Martín Lasarte, who succeeded Rueda in February 2021, called up the Rovers forward for the first time in May 2021.
+He was an unused substitute in Chile's two 2022 FIFA World Cup qualification fixtures in June before making his debut as a substitute in the Copa América against Argentina.